 Repayment of Refunded Contributions

-If you previously worked within the Public School Employees Retirement System and withdrew your DB pension contributions to the plan when you terminated your employment, you forfeited all service for the calculation of your pension and insurance subsidy associated with those contributions.
+If you previously worked within the Michigan Public School Employees' Retirement System and withdrew your Defined Benefit (DB) pension contributions to the plan when you terminated your employment, you forfeited all service for the calculation of your pension and insurance subsidy associated with those contributions.
 As an active (working) member, you can reinstate your forfeited service credit by repaying the contributions you withdrew.
 When you repay a refund, you must also pay interest charges from the date of the refund to the date of payment in full.

 - No partial credit can be granted.
 The entire refunded amount plus applicable interest must be paid in full before you retire or leave public school service, or no credit can be granted.

 - For additional conditions, go to Adding to Your Service Credit.